NativeScript/payments/packages/payments/README.md

 // Establish the Subscription with your event handling payments$.pipe(toMainThread()).subscribe((event: PaymentEvent.Type) => {...

-// fetchItems([]) will query the store for your items requested
+// fetchItems(['item.id', ...]) will query the store for the items requested.
-// you will handle these items inside the PaymentEvent.Context.RETRIEVING_ITEMS event fetchItems(['your.item.ids']);
+// Handle these items inside the PaymentEvent.Context.RETRIEVING_ITEMS event. fetchItems(['item.id']);

-// buyItem('') will start the purchase flow on Android & iOS
+// buyItem('item.id') will start the purchase flow on Android & iOS.
-// Now you will wait to handle the PaymentEvent.Context.RETRIEVING_ITEMS event
-// for SUCCESS or FAILURE
+// Next handle the PaymentEvent.Context.PROCESSING_ORDER for SUCCESS or FAILURE.
-buyItem('item.id');
+// If SUCCESS then you can call the last method to the `finalizeOrder(payload)` method. buyItem('item.id');

-// finalizeOrder(payload) will complete the purchase flow, the payload argument here
+// finalizeOrder(payload) will complete the purchase flow.
-// is provided in the PaymentEvent.Context.PROCESSING_ORDER - SUCCESS event (see below example for detailed usage) finalizeOrder(payload)
+// The payload argument here is provided in the PaymentEvent.Context.PROCESSING_ORDER - SUCCESS event (see below example for detailed usage). finalizeOrder(payload)

 // at this point you would process the order with your backend given the receiptToken from the purchase flow